peyton-brown/ownCloud-Installation-Security-Setup-Guide/README.md

 ## Domains

 #### A domain will be needed for access outside of your network.
 I use Google Domains but any provider will work.
 Create a custom record inside of DNS.
-The hostname can be any name, but for most people, the first record should be left blank.
-This will auto-fill to *yourdomain*.com.
+The hostname can be any name, but for most people, the first record should be owncloud.
+This will set the link to *owncloud.example*.com.
 The type ***has*** to be "A" unless you are using IPv6; in that case use "AAAA".
 The TTL default of "3600" is fine.
 For Data, enter your public IPv4 address, ***not your local Ubuntu-Server IP address***.
 If using IPv6, enter that instead.
 Do not give your public IP address to anyone you do not trust.
 This is why domains are important.
-Create a second record and follow the same previous steps; however, for the hostname, enter "www".
-Save when completed.

 ![Google Domains DNS Setup](https://i.imgur.com/FhMaV0c.png)